stegosaurus12/GetCleanDataProject/codebook.md

 ###Y_train.txt, Y_train.txt
 	Codes for the activity being performed for each measurement of *_train.txt.
 Corresponding activities for the codes can be found in the activity_labels.txt file.

+##R script

+###run_analysis.R
+	R script that takes the data files shown above and reorganizes them into a new, succint, tidy data set.

+	Specifically, this script does the following:

+	*merges training and test data sets
+	*matches a subject and activity to each recorded data point *extracts only data for mean and standard deviation for measurements *labels the activity & measured variables appropriately *outputs a tidy data set (tidydata_course_project.txt)

+##Output Files

+###tidydata_course_project.txt
+	The tidy data set output by the run_analysis.R script.